pallets/click/docs/api.rst

 .. module:: click

-This part of the documentation shows the full API reference of all public classes and functions.
+This part of the documentation lists the full API reference of all public classes and functions.

 Decorators